Welcome to the Monthly

 Proof Sets, Prestige Sets and Young Collectors Coin Sets pages for information about the coin sets, the

 Come early to the coin show to visit your favorite dealers!
-The coin show opens at 9:00am for guests.
-The bourse
+The coin show opens at 9:00am for people visiting

-hours are 9am - 5pm.
-However, late comers will find that several coin dealers choose to leave before 5.
+the show.
+The bourse hours are 9am - 5pm.
+However, late comers will find that several coin dealers choose to leave

 Whether you are an occasional coin collector, a coin club member, an investor, a numismatic hobbyist or a guest